MHindermann/mas/text/text.md

 # Assessment

-In this section I will assess the quality of the sample data set's indexing by Annif based on the gold standard.
+In this section I will assess the quality of the sample data set's indexing by Annif based on the derivative gold standard.

 ## Precision, recall, F1-score